GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

 ACL is looking for innovative models that:

-* Create a better balance of the supply of qualified DSPs and demand.
+* Create a better balance of the supply and demand of qualified DSPs.
 * Achieve better rates of retention through incentives, advancement, career paths, etc.
 * Factor in and address any real and measurable barriers such as geographic (e.g., rural vs urban, etc.), transportation, and training.
 * Redefine career development requirements and pathways using non-traditional methods.
 * Include individuals from the ID/DD community throughout the development and testing of models.
-* Include a business commitment to implement the model for Phase 2 (small scale testing) of the challenge.
+* Include a business commitment to implement the model for Round 2 (small scale testing) of the challenge.
 * Lead to improved stability of the HCBS system and outcomes for individuals with ID/DD.

 To better balance the supply of qualified DSPs with the demand, innovations are needed that will stabilize the DSP workforce and overall quality of HCBS.
 This prize competition will support the rapid innovation and adoption of (business) models that that will better meet market demand, including any factors unique to specific markets, such as geographic location (e.g., be urban, suburban or rural).
 To bring supply and demand closer together, ACL seeks new approaches that will disrupt current business models which has been driving much of the industry.

-The challenge will be completed in three phases:
+The challenge will be completed in three rounds:

-* **Phase 1**, beginning in Fall of 2020, ACL will seek proposals from competitors who aim to create innovative models that will improve the stability of the DSP workforce supporting individuals with ID/DD living in the community.
+* **Round 1**, beginning in Fall of 2020, ACL will seek proposals from competitors who aim to create innovative models that will improve the stability of the DSP workforce supporting individuals with ID/DD living in the community.
-* **Phase 2**, beginning in Spring of 2021, participants will be asked to conduct small scale feasibility testing on the selected models.
+* **Round 2**, beginning in Spring of 2021, participants will be asked to conduct small scale feasibility testing on the selected models.
 Teams will convene in Washington, D.C. or remotely to propose their ideas to a panel of judges who will help select winners.
 Judges will have expertise in the DSP labor market, economics, and lived experience with ID/DD.
-* **Phase 3**, beginning in Summer 2021, will examine the long-term sustainability of the models and the Grand Prize winner will be announced in October of 2021.
+* **Round 3**, beginning in Summer 2021, will examine the long-term sustainability of the models and the Grand Prize winner will be announced in October of 2021.

 ### Prizes

 #### Prize Breakdown

-The total prize purse of $310,000 will be executed in three phases.
-Each phase will offer cash prizes to awardees.
+The total prize purse of $310,000 will be executed in three rounds.
+Each round will offer cash prizes to awardees.
 Funds will be awarded as follows:

-* **Phase 1** – Proposal of Innovative Models: Total Cash Prize of $100,000 - HHS will make up to five (5) awards.
+* **Round 1** – Proposal of Innovative Models: HHS will make up to five (5) awards for a total of $100,000.
-* **Phase 2** – Small Scale Testing of Models: Total Cash Prize of $90,000 - HHS will make up to three (3) awards.
+* **Round 2** – Small Scale Testing of Models: HHS will make up to three (3) awards for a total of $90,000.
-* **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one (1) award.
+* **Round 3** – Promise of Model Sustainability: HHS will make one (1) award of $120,000

 ### Rules

 To be eligible to win a prize under this challenge, an individual or entity may participate as part of one or more teams.
 An individual or entity:

-* Shall have registered to participate in the competition under the rules promulgated by the Administration for Community Living;
+* Shall have submitted an innovation to participate in the competition under the rules promulgated by the Administration for Community Living;
 * Shall have complied with all the requirements under this section;
 * In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States;
 * May not be a Federal entity or Federal employee acting within the scope of their employment (all non-HHS federal employees must consult with their agency Ethics Official to determine whether the federal ethics rules will limit or prohibit the acceptance of a COMPETES Act prize);